 The interaction between human activity and geologic processes.
-The study includes natural hazards such as earthquakes, landslides, volcanoes, and flooding, human induced problems such as groundwater pollution, and erosion, and the exploitation of natural resources including rivers, shorelines, petroleum, and ores.
+Included are natural hazards such as earthquakes, landslides, volcanoes, and flooding, human induced problems such as groundwater pollution, erosion and the exploitation of natural resources including rivers, shorelines, petroleum, and ores.
 Emphasis is placed on the understanding of underlying natural processes and the prediction and mitigation of problems.